restyler/chromatic-blur/README.md

 ## Browser Support

-Works in all modern browsers that support:
+Works in all modern browsers:
-- SVG filters
-- CSS `backdrop-filter` (with `-webkit-` prefix for Safari)
+- ✅ **Chrome/Edge**: Full support with `backdrop-filter`
+- ✅ **Safari**: Full support with `-webkit-backdrop-filter`
+- ✅ **Firefox**: Automatic fallback using semi-transparent background (simplified effect)
+- ✅ **Mobile browsers**: Works on iOS Safari and Chrome Android

+**Note**: Firefox doesn't support `backdrop-filter` by default, so the plugin automatically provides a graceful fallback with a glass-like background effect.
+The chromatic aberration is still visible but without the background blur.

 For best results, ensure background content has sufficient contrast.